dymodi/dymodi.github.io/Research/Paper/Octopus/octopus-outline-4-Prediction-of-Order-Time-and-Rider-Behavior-in-Food-Delivery-System.md

 ---
 layout: post
-title: Octopus Paper Outline
+title: Octopus Paper Outline: Prediction of Order Time and Rider Behavior in Food Delivery System
 date: Jan.
 18, 2017
 author: Yi DING
 ---

-[comment]: # (This is the outline 4 for the Octopus paper)
+[comment]: # "This is the outline 4 for the Octopus paper"

 NOTE: This the fourth version of the draft.
 This is a major revision.